0x42697262/obsidian_files/Notes/020 Studies/CMSC 178 Assignment 1.md

 # Exercise 1C – ( 2% ) – A Simple median Filter
 ## 1 Background of the Problem
+The objective of this exercise is to implement a simple median filter with the dimensions of MxN pixels by modifying the provided code template, without using library functions from MATLAB Image Processing Toolbox.
+The exercise includes a pre-existing function, `median_filter.m`, and a testing function, `median_test.m`, which evaluates the efficacy of our solution by removing salt and pepper noise from the input image.

 ## 2 Procedure